himacks/MongoTracker/README.md

 Next Steps:

-- auto populate slots based on data like risk/reward ratio
+- auto populate slots based on data like risk/reward ratio - CHECK
-- auto calculate profit if entry and exit are filled out
+- auto calculate profit if entry and exit are filled out - CHECK
 - change css coloring for profit whether its positive or negative
-- start looking into css for some cool styling?
+- start looking into css for some cool styling? - CHECKKKKKK BABY

+Next Steps:

+- figure out how to handle emotions, where each new word is put into a mini box , colored maybe
+-

+GOALS

+- Need to somehow add a way so that you can add sub entries in a single trade, this will allow people to enter secondary entries like adding dips or adding to winners, one way to this is adding a + button next to the remove column, and then it expands the current row showing options to add another entry etc.